 In his latest fun-filled adventure, Flat Stanley Goes Camping, Stanley and the Lambchop family take a trip to the woods.
 It gets a little scary when Stanley and his brother, Arthur, run away from a skunk—and straight toward the edge of a cliff!

 Flat Stanley Goes Camping is an I Can Read book designed to engage and excite child readers.
-It is a Level 2 book, which means it is perfect for kids who are starting to read on their own but still need some help.
+It is a Level 2 book, which means it is perfect for kids who are starting to read independently but still need some help.

 Amelia Bedelia Goes Camping